 So anyway, we DANCED.
 I didn’t care how I looked or how big my ass was or anything else.
 It was one of the most purely joyful experiences I’ve ever had.
 I was dancing with Clarence and my dearest friend up on stage after greeting my hero by screaming in his face.
 LOL.
 I even planted a big kiss on Clarence’s cheek while we danced because it just felt right.
 Maybe I’m crazy but I swear if you would have asked Clarence what I was communicating to him with that kiss, he’d have known deep in his heart I was saying “thank you”.
 I was fully present and I have never had more fun in my life, EVER.
 Really, and I catch a lot of shit for this, it was the BEST 90 SECONDS OF MY LIFE.
 Shortly after that night, I called into Dave Marsh’s show on E Street Radio and rendered Dave speechless with that comment.
 Anyone who has heard him on the radio knows that is hard to do.
 And it was funny as all hell.

-At one point, I threw a kiss out to the crowd…that was for my husband who was out there in the pit and was crying juicy tears of happiness for me and BFF, cheering us on.
+At one point, I threw a kiss out to the crowd…that was for my husband who was out there in the pit and was crying juicy tears of happiness for me and Karen, cheering us on.
 When I came down off stage I jumped into his arms and he held me really tight.
 It was a great moment, him being so happy for me and me being so happy he was there to share it.
-He’s a fan, but obviously not as dedicated as I am, and to have him be that excited and supportive just made the whole experience that much better.
+He’s a fan, but obviously not as passionate as I am, and to have him be that thrilled and supportive just made the whole experience so much better.
 He gets what it all means to me and I’m just really lucky that way.
 I’m so thankful to him for encouraging me to follow my love for Bruce and the band, and for JOINING me in it so many times.

-I am so grateful I got to share that dance with my blood brother (sister), BFF.
+I am so grateful I got to share that dance with my blood brother, Karen.
 Our friendship is so integral to my life at this point, and sharing this Springsteen and the E Street Band ride with her for so many years now has been really special and has served as a backdrop as we nurture the seasons of our friendship.
 Even though we don’t live near one another anymore – she’s been in Madison, Wisconsin for the past several years – we work harder than ever on our friendship because we know it’s precious, and we have a helluva lot of fun too.
 She’s pretty much my partner in crime and my life wouldn’t be the same without her.

 “We stood side by side each one fightin’ for the other